danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Introduction

 The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the prospects of liberal education.
 To have worries at all, of course, has become reflexive among those of us in any way devoted to this education, whether we be students of it, teachers of it, or in some other form stewards of it.
+And there is no end these days to think-pieces pondering the decline of liberal education, if they are not prophesying its death.
-And there is no end these days, it seems, to the think-pieces pondering the decline of liberal education, even prophesying its death.
 Type the words "death of liberal education" into Google, and you get back such headlines as

 > [Why Liberal Arts Education is Dying (or Already Dead)](http://www.aleteia.org/en/education/documents/why-liberal-arts-education-is-dying-or-already-dead-228015)
 > [Is the Four-Year, Liberal-Arts Education Model Dead?](http://www.cnbc.com/id/41626661)